Nguyễn An Ninh: Early political celebrity

-While in Paris, Nguyễn An Ninh joined the Groupe des Patriotes Annamites (The Group of Vietnamese Patriots) that included Phan Chu Trinh, Phan Van Trưong, Nguyen Thế Truyen and the future Ho Chi Minh (then under the name Nguyen Tat Thanh).
-Together the "Five Dragons" (Ngu Long) indicted French colonial policy in the socialist press (an indictment that, on a return to France in 1923, Ninh developed and published as La France en Indochine).
+While in Paris, Nguyễn An Ninh joined the Groupe des Patriotes Annamites (The Group of Vietnamese Patriots) that included Phan Châu Trinh, Phan Văn Trường, Nguyễn Thế Truyền and the future Ho Chi Minh (then under the name Nguyễn Tất Thành).
+Together the "Five Dragons" (Ngũ Long) indicted French colonial policy in the socialist press (an indictment that, on a return to France in 1923, Ninh developed and published as La France en Indochine).
 In 1919 the group tried to present delegates to the Versailles Peace conference with an eight-point programme for colonial self-determination.

 Within months of a final return from France, Nguyễn An Ninh was arrested in a suppression of La Cloche Fêlée.
 As the editor-in-chief, reporter, type-setter and even street seller, he had been producing the paper intermittently in Saigon since December 1923.
 Its appeals had drawn thousands of young workers and students to protest debt peonage and deportations, and to demand freedom of press, education and assembly.

 Ninh was summoned before the governor, Maurice Cognacq, who told him: This country has no need for intellectuals.
 This country is very simple.
 If you want to be intellectual, get the hell out of here, go to Moscow, you'll know that the seeds you want to sow in this country can never sprout.
-Ninh's arrest on March 21, 1926 coincided with the return from France of Bui Quang Chieu, the leader of the moderate-nationalist Constitutionalist Party.
+Ninh's arrest on 21 March 1926, coincided with the return from France of Bui Quang Chieu, the leader of the moderate-nationalist Constitutionalist Party.
 Crowds accompanying Chieu through the streets of Saigon chanted "Free Nguyễn An Ninh".
-It was also the day news was received of the death of Phan Chau Trinh.
-One of the Five Dragons, Phan Chau Trinh was a celebrated political convict.
-The result. on April 4, was an unprecedented demonstration against the government.
-Seventy thousand paraded with Phan Chau Trinh's cortege.
-When Ninh's 18-month sentence was announced on April 24, 1926 students and school children in Saigon and the region deserted their classes en masse.
+It was also the day news was received of the death of Phan Châu Trinh.
+One of the Five Dragons, Phan Châu Trinh was a celebrated political convict.
+The result, on 4 April, was an unprecedented demonstration against the government.
+Seventy thousand paraded with Phan Châu Trinh's cortege.
+When Ninh's 18-month sentence was announced on 24 April 1926, students and school children in Saigon and the region deserted their classes en masse.
 More than a thousand of them were expelled.